ReeceGoding/Frustration-One-Year-With-R/README.md

     10 helper functions in its documentation.
 I’m willing to be proven wrong here, but everything that I’ve just said strikes me as obviously true to anyone who has used `dplyr` or `purrr`.
+    -   Hadley’s comments, linked above, point to the `tidyr` package as a strong counterexample to my claim that the argument count must be minimised in a pipe-based design.
+They also mention that there’s no obvious better way to design `dplyr::select()`.
+On all counts, I have no counterargument.
+However, I’m confident that I’m still on to something here, even if my original points are wrong.
+Pipes must come at a cost, but it appears that I’ve incorrectly identified what that cost is.

 Overall, I’m more than happy to use Tidyverse functions when I’m writing some run-once code or messing around in the REPL, but the unstable API